Your need to know guide for entering the world of family travel!

 Travelling while pregnant throws up (pardon the pun) some additional health and airline regulation issues that you need to consider before arranging to fly or travel overseas.

 Every airline will have their own rules around the latest date you can fly before your due date.
-The standard cut off limit for flying without a doctor’s letter is normally between 28 and 32 weeks – however you should always check with the individual airline before travelling, and bare in mind multiples pregnancies will have an earlier cut-off date (Check out our International Airlines Review for pregnancy policy by airline).
+The standard cut off limit for flying without a doctor’s letter is normally between 28 and 32 weeks – however, you should always check with the individual airline before travelling.
+Bear in mind multiples pregnancies will have an earlier cut-off date.

-Note also if you change airlines during the journey, or the airline you’ve booked with runs on a code share, the other airlines policy may differ to the one you think you have booked with; you don’t want to find yourself stranded mid-travels all for the sake of having the right documents with you or not having checked the fine print.
+If you change airlines during the journey, or the airline you’ve booked with runs on a codeshare, the other airline’s policy may differ to the one you think you have booked with.
+You don’t want to find yourself stranded mid-travels all for the sake of having the right documents with you or not having checked the fine print.

 If you are suffering from morning sickness you may want to avoid travel during your first trimester and if you’re unlucky, well beyond this time until your body can cope with the demands of travel.